 There are many opportunities for Southwestern alumni to “give back” in meaningful ways.
 Depending on your availability, the volunteer roles listed below can range in time and level of commitment.
 The staff in the Office of Alumni and Parent Relations can assist you with identifying what opportunities are of interest to you.
 Click here to volunteer!

 Becoming a Southwestern University Recruitment Volunteer (S.U.R.V.) can involve representing Southwestern at a local college fair, participating in Operation: Pen and Paper (a letter writing campaign to prospective students and their families), and/or serving as the S.U.R.V.
-Liaison within your local association.
+Liaison within your local chapter.
 This level of commitment varies upon what interests you most.

 The Office of Career Services is always searching for alumni who are willing to connect with students and, in some cases, other alumni about professional advice and opportunities (known as the Pirate to Pro program).
 We also encourage you to join The Association and Friends group on LinkedIn to make connections with other members of the Southwestern community (including other alumni, students, faculty, staff and parents).
 This level of commitment can range from a few hours to several opportunities to connect.